 Getting to Bratislava

 Beginning your Bratislava itinerary is easy.
-You can fly into Bratislava airport (I use Kayak to find the best flight prices) or, if you’re travelling from neighbouring countries, arrive by land.
+You can fly into Bratislava airport (I use Skyscanner to find the best flight prices) or, if you’re travelling from neighbouring countries, arrive by land.

 To get from the airport to the city, book a private transfer for €20 or take the number 61 bus (5am-11pm).